Switching utilities when moving - Do I continue paying bills?

-There's a lot to think about when you're buying or selling a house, there's a big checklist of things that you have to do, one of those things on the checklist should be your utility bills.
+There's a lot to think about when you're buying or selling a house, there's a big checklist of things that you have to do, one of those should be your utility bills.

-We do commonly get questions about this as to when you should stop utilities, how best to cancel them and even what you should do if your house with your utilities when your house is vacant & your trying to sell it.
+We do commonly get questions about this as to when you should stop utilities, how best to cancel them and even what you should do if you own your house with your utilities when your house is vacant & you're trying to sell it.

 If you’re selling your property and are moving out immediately then you will need to contact all of your utility providers to let them know you are moving out and give them a forwarding address.

-For gas and electricity, you should inform your suppliers of your final meter reading too so that you don’t get charged any extra once the new owner moves in.
+For gas and electricity, you should inform your suppliers of your final metre reading too so that you don’t get charged any extra once the new owner moves in.

-When to turn off utilities when selling a house
+Should you turn off utilities when selling a house?

-Why you should leave utilities connected while selling
+When should you leave utilities connected while selling?

 If you're selling a property, it's important to leave the utilities connected until the completion of the sale.
 Here are some reasons why: